splondike/django-bedrock/README.md

 # Extra functionality

-I've only included the things in the template that I would want in pretty much every project.
 Here are some extra packages you might like to add:

 Python:
-* https://github.com/uptick/django-dramatiq-pg - Alternative to Celery.
-This package configures it to store the task queue in Postgres.
-* https://huey.readthedocs.io/en/latest/contrib.html#django - Another alternative to celery.
-* https://pypi.org/project/django-mailer/ - Simple email queue stored in the database.
+- https://pypi.org/project/django-mailer/ - Simple email queue stored in the database.
-* https://github.com/vintasoftware/django-templated-email - Nicer way of making emails in Django
+- https://github.com/vintasoftware/django-templated-email - Nicer way of making emails in Django
-* django-tables2 - Sortable, paginatable tables
-* django-filter - Nice URL based filters for tables2
-* django-crispy-forms - Nice forms

-Frontend:
-* css.gg - Nice icons
-* htmx - AHAH using HTML attributes.
-* alpine.js - Simple interractivity using HTML attributes

 # Licenses